Cover: Shoe display in a Peranakan Shop, Singapore

 VivoCity is also home to multiple art installations including a 6-meter tall spherical bouquet of flowers by Korean artist, Choi Jeong-Hwa, a bright red rocket by Marc Ruygrok of the Netherlands and two installations by Inges Idee of Germany, a giant snowflake and a towering snowman.

 Little India is open 24 hours a day for shopping, so it’s the perfect place to head for dinner followed by some after-dinner retail recreation.
-The stalls along Serangoon Road, Little India’s central street, are an incredible display of color, texture and fragrances.
-Look for bargains on jewelry, fruit, flower garlands, fabrics, brass items and decorative wares.
+The stalls along Serangoon Road, Little India’s central street, are an incredible display of color, texture, and fragrances.
+Look for deals on jewelry, fruit, flower garlands, fabrics, brass items and decorative wares.
 As the night grows later, the shopping doesn’t stop – just head over Mustafa Centre, which is open 24 hours and offers everything from electronics to groceries to sari stores.

 I love great airports.
 Maybe it’s because we spend so much time in them, but airports that have great amenities are so appreciated.
 Changi Airport is fabulous and a great place to do some last minute shopping on the way out of Singapore.
 Bally, Bottega Veneta, Burberry, Hermès, Longchamp – they are all there, along with hundreds of other shops and restaurants.
 So, save a bit of your money, head to the airport early and enjoy.